GerardGV/MultiArm/cloudServer/readmeCloud.md

 connections

-Additionally, we have a Cloud Function where we have all the code developed in the Computer Vision project (we have put the code found in the Cloud Function in the `tractament_imatges.py` file so that it can visualize), so that all calculations are performed in the Cloud.
+Additionally, we have a Cloud Function where we have all the code developed in the Computer Vision project (we have put the code found in the Cloud Function in the `cloudFunction.py` file so that it can visualize), so that all calculations are performed in the Cloud.
+IMPORTANT, the cloud function always checks that the client that calling it has the necessary json credentials.

 To make the necessary calculations, two are needed images, made by the robot.
 That's why using the GC Cloud Storage API we used the Bucket to save to it the images that the Cloud Function then uses for calculations.